MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 - `max_neighbors`: the maximum number of nearby *agents* which will be computed for defining an agent response.
 Smaller numbers lead to faster simulations but can lead to simulation artifacts.
 - `obstacle_set`: All obstacles have a identifier (typically a power of two).
 The agent's `obstacle_set` serves as a mask.
 If the bit-wise and of the `obstacle_set` value and the obstacle's identifier is non-zero, the agent can "see" and respond to the obstacle, otherwise, it is ignored (see @ref page_ObstSet).
 - `neighbor_dist`: the maximum distance an agent can be and still be a neighbor candidate.
-- `r`: in Menge, agents are largely modeled as circular disks.
+- `r`: in %Menge, agents are largely modeled as circular disks.
 This is the radius of that disk.
 - `class`: the visualization class of the agent.
 Used by the visualizer.
 Generally, agents with different class will be drawn differently.
 - `pref_speed`: the agents preferred speed (in m/s).
 - `max_speed`: the agents maximum speed of travel (in m/s).
 The result of the pedestrian model's velocity computation will be clamped to this speed.